Do you want a cookie?

 • Potatoes are harvested from early summer to fall.
 Early potatoes can be harvested from the end of May to the end of June, while late potatoes are dug out of the ground between September and October.

-• Beet is harvested around three months after sowing.
+• Beetroot is harvested around three months after sowing.
 As the tubers can be sown from mid-April, they can be harvested as early as July.
 However, the main harvest time is in August and September.

 When harvesting fruit and vegetables, it is useful to know which crops can ripen and which should be eaten straight away.
 This makes it easier to plan when what needs to be harvested and processed.
 In technical terms, fruit and vegetables that ripen after harvest are also called "climacteric".
 Whether fruit and vegetables can ripen is due to the plant hormone ethylene.
 This gaseous substance is also produced by ripening fruit after harvest.
 Ethylene ensures that certain metabolic processes continue to take place after the harvest so that the fruit continues to ripen.
 Because ethylene is gaseous, it also gets close to fruit and vegetables and ensures that they ripen more quickly.
 Non-climacteric crops (i.e. crops that do not ripen) do not have ethylene receptors, which means that they cannot ripen later.